How to Grow Lavender

 Watering: Water young plants well.
 Once established, lavender is drought tolerant and doesn't need frequent watering.
 Over-watering is a common cause of stress to lavender plants.

 Pests and Diseases: Pests & Diseases: Since lavender is very fragrant, many pests, such as deer and beetles, avoid this plant.
-However, in humid regions powdery mildew and other fungus diseases can be a problem.
+However, in humid regions, powdery mildew and other fungus diseases can be a problem.
 Prevent fungal diseases from getting started by spacing plants further apart and in a location with good air circulation.
 This will keep the leaves dry and less likely to succumb to fungus.

 Some insects, such as spittlebugs, whiteflies, and aphids, may attack your lavender as well.
 Knock insects off lavender with a strong stream of water from a hose.
 Also, sprays of insecticidal soap will kill these pests without harming other beneficial insects, wildlife, and pets.
 Spray early, before the pests become a big concern.

-Dividing and Transplanting: To propagate lavender take cuttings in the early summer.
-Lavender does not survive well from being divided.
+Dividing and Transplanting: Lavender does not survive well from being divided.
+To propagate lavender, take cuttings in the early summer.
 To make cuttings, select a healthy branch, take a 6 inch long cutting, remove the lower leaves, dip the cut end in rooting hormone powder, and place it into a pot filled with moistened potting soil or sand.
 Keep in a partly shady location and water well until rooted.

 Another propagation method is layering.
 In spring, bend a healthy, 8-inch long, lower lavender branch to the ground, remove the leaves where it touches the ground, and scar the branch in that spot with a knife.
 Dust the wound with a rooting hormone powder, cover the wound with soil and leave the rest of the branch sticking out of the ground.
 It should root by the next year.
-Once rooted, cut it away from the mother plant, dig and transplant it to a new location.
+Once rooted, cut it away from the mother plant, and transplant it to a new location.

-Culinary and Craft Uses: Lavender is used in foods, medicines, cosmetics, sachets and potpourris as well as in fresh and dried flower arrangements.
+Culinary and Craft Uses: Lavender is used in foods, medicines, cosmetics, sachets, and potpourris, as well as in fresh and dried flower arrangements.
 Read more about which types of lavender to plant and its many culinary and aromatherapeutic uses:

-Ecological Uses: Lavender also attracts butterflies, bees and other beneficial insects to the garden, making it a great choice for pollinator gardens!
+Ecological Uses: Lavender attracts butterflies, bees, and other beneficial insects to the garden, making it a great choice for pollinator gardens!
 It's also a natural pest and deer repellant, thanks to its high essential oil content.